 My entire reason for the Master Music Licensing Course, is to give independent musicians the knowledge and skillset to take back control over their career.

 What you're referring to here are mechanical rights vs. sync rights.

 This is a key difference between Sync Licensing and the Traditional Music Industry that we are all familiar with.

 Dealing with Mechanicals are ultimately the role of a record label, and a music library is not taking on the role of a record label.
 You're granting them the exclusive right to represent your music for sync placements.

 However, every single company's business model is different.
 This is where it's essential that you read and understand what is outlined in each contract you sign.

-There is also an entire module in the Master Music Licensing Course where we dissect a number of contracts and pull them apart paragraph by paragraph.
-After goign through this module, you will know how to read, interpret, and negotiate every contract that you're offered.
+There is also an entire module in the Master Music Licensing Course where we dissect licensing and administrative contracts, and pull them apart paragraph by paragraph.

 Yes, I do all the production and engineering on my tracks.
 I’m a big advocate of musicians getting comfortable with the process of recording themselves.
 Not only will it save you an exorbitant amount of money, but having the ability to produce professional sounding recordings from your own home is creatively rewarding beyond words.